-Southern Ocean Driven road trip, SA If you love to mix wine and adventure (not necessarily at the same time), then a trip down the Southern Ocean Drive Road could be just the ticket.
+The Great Southern Journey, SA If you love to mix wine and adventure (not necessarily at the same time), then a trip down the Southern Ocean Drive Road could be just the ticket.
 Starting at Mount Gambier, drive 30 minutes, passing the Blue Lake and Umpherston Sinkhole to arrive at Coonawarra.
 Be sure to stop in at a couple of the cellar doors while you’re there.
 From there, head to Robe, where Long Beach is situated – the main street is great for shopping.
-Head almost five hours to Victor Harbour, where you can visit Jack Point Pelican Observatory, Meningie Cheese Factory Museum take a horse drawn tram to Granite Island.
+Head almost five hours to Victor Harbor, and en route you can visit Jack Point Pelican Observatory, Meningie Cheese Factory Museum and once you've arrived, even take a horse drawn tram to Granite Island.
 From there it’s a short trip to Kangaroo Island, where you can explore Flinders Chase National Park before heading back to Adelaide.

 Epicurean Way road trip, SA This road trip links together the four iconic wine regions of South Australia; McLaren Vale, Adelaide Hills, Barossa and Clare Valley.
 If you’re a lover of great food and wine, this is definitely one for you.
 First stop McLaren Vale is just 40 minutes from Adelaide, and has many incredible destinations worth pulling over for.
 None more so that the incredible d’Arenberg Cube, which resembles Willy Wonka’s chocolate factory inside, housed in what looks like a giant Rubik’s cube – and you blend your own wine.
 From there, head on to Adelaide Hills, where you can try Hahndorf Hill’s ChocoVino, a delicious combination of chocolate and wine.
 You should also stop in for cheese tastings at Udder Delights.
 From there, the Barossa is on the menu, where you can stop in Jacob’s Creek vineyard and Maggie Beer’s Farm Shop, where you can pick up some amazing goodies to take home.
 Next, it’s the Clare Valley.
-Stop at Wolf Blass for a tasting or two.
-You can also follow the Riesling Trail on bike or foot, past lakeside picnic spots and spectacular places to eat.
+Stop at Skillogalee for a tasting or two.
+You can also follow the 35km Riesling Trail (by bike is your best bet!), past scenic landscapes and spectacular places to eat.
 From there, extending on to the Southern Flinders Ranges; a young wine region with around 20 growers, known for its Riesling.

 Road-tripping to South Australia’s bright pink lakes You may not know it, but scattered across the beautiful state of South Australia, are spectacular pink lakes, varying in florescent hues.
 Travelling from Adelaide, the lakes (Lake MacDonnell, Lake Eyre, Lake Bumbunga, Lake Hart and Lake Albert) are located varying hours away.
 From a mere hour-and-40-minutes’ drive to Lake Bumbunga, to a short plane ride and 45 minutes by car to stunning Lake Eyre.
 The bright pink hue is achieved thanks to a salt-loving algae, attracted to the high salinity levels found in the lakes – and voila, we’re pretty in pink!